 Mobile app industry is thriving with the increasing numbers and almost every business is channelizing this technology to garner maximum revenue.
-However, the boom in the mobile app industry also brought the tight competition.
+However, the boom in the mobile app industry also brought tight competition.
 As of March 2018, Google Play Store homes 3.6 million and Apple App Store comprises around 2 million apps.
 This makes the industry competition hotter than ever.

 Credit - Apptentive

-According to the head of search and discovery at Google Play Store, Ankit Jain, out of all the daily active users (DAU) 12% try store browsing on a daily basis.
-He also mentioned that 50% of these DAU look for the new apps in the store once in a week.
+According to the head of search and discovery at Google Play Store, Ankit Jain, out of all the daily active users (DAU), 12% try store browsing on a daily basis.
+He also mentioned that 50% of these DAU look for the new apps in the store once a week.

 In addition to this, the survey of the Nielsen also overlaps with he Apptentive stats and shows that store is the primary source for finding the new apps.

 Yes, there are some of the misconceptions that are going around the industry and restraining the apps from getting better rankings in the store.
-This is a highly concerned matter and you need to make your strategy clear off these app store optimization myths right now.
+It is a highly concerned matter and you need to make your strategy clear off these app store optimization myths right now.

-Myth busting- App’s name is important but you need to select one and stick to it.
+Myth busting: App’s name is important but you need to select one and stick to it.

-First, let me clarify that the app’s title or name is the most important thing you need take care.
+First, let me clarify that the app’s title or name is the most important thing you need to take care.
 Moreover, it is the best spot to place your keywords for store algorithm to scan it, which Mr. Jain also mentioned at the Google I/O. Now, coming to the myth many of the search optimization experts believe that changing the name of the app frequently by adding or changing keywords will help it to get better ranking in the store.

 Tips to remember

-Myth busting- Ratings are important but not that much as you think
+Myth busting: Ratings are important but not that much as you think

 However, the rating surely affects the ranking as someone after using your app giving it 5 stars will surely put your app in better ranking than the one-star app.
-But, the ranking isn't the number one factor to push the ranking and the store visibility.
+But, the ranking isn't the number one factor to push the ranking and store visibility.
 I know you are not convinced yet about the ranking but we have reports backing up our words.

 The graph below from the study shows the results for iOS and Google Play Store that reveals how ratings affect the ranking.
 You can clearly see that the lines getting deviate downwards from the 8th position proving that the ratings are ineffective for the top positions.

 The study also concludes that the rating for the 10th position app could be as low as 1.09.
 So, this makes perfectly clear that the ratings don't have much control over the ranking algorithm in the store as you were believing till now.